Looking for ClickUp alternatives?

 Is ClickUp free to use?

-Yes, ClickUp offers a free plan that provides a set of features for personal use.
+Yes, ClickUp offers a forever free plan that provides a set of features for personal use.
 However, if you’re looking for a project management platform that goes beyond basics in its free plan, we recommend trying Lark.
 For example, with the Lark free plan, you get access to more than 11 different Lark products each designed to enhance efficiency and collaboration.

 What is the best open-source alternative to ClickUp?